 Q: I can play video games for hours, so why can’t I work?
 Am I just lazy?

-A: No. Video games provide immediate, constant feedback (dopamine) and clear objectives.
+A: No. Video games provide instant, constant feedback (dopamine) and clear objectives.
 They are perfectly designed for the Interest-Based Nervous System.
-Work tasks often have delayed rewards and vague instructions.
+Work tasks, on the other hand, often have delayed rewards and vague instructions.
 The difference is neurochemical fuel, not moral character.

 Q: Does the weather affect this?

 A: Absolutely.
-In the Pacific Northwest, Seasonal Affective Disorder (SAD) can compound executive dysfunction.
-Lower light levels reduce dopamine and serotonin, making task initiation even harder.
+In the Pacific Northwest, Seasonal Affective Disorder (SAD) can make executive dysfunction worse.
+Lower light levels reduce dopamine and serotonin.
+As a result, starting tasks becomes even harder.
 Vitamin D and light therapy lamps are often essential tools for the PNW neurodivergent toolkit.

 This content is for educational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
 If you have concerns about autism, ADHD, or any other health condition, please consult a qualified healthcare provider.